 State and Local Taxes

-You can deduct state and local taxes you paid, including property, sales, and income taxes, up to $10,000.
+You can deduct state and local taxes you paid, including property and income taxes (or sales taxes in states where there is no income tax), up to $10,000.
 That's a low cap for people who live in places where state and local taxes are high, says Liddiard.
 To give you an idea of how low: The average amount New Yorkers have taken in state and local tax deductions in past years is about $22,000.

 Loss From a Disaster